Illinois Fighting Illini

 3. Room to Improve Defensively

-Ceiling: All NBA Floor: Benchwarmer, Shotmaker only
+Ceiling: All Star Floor: Benchwarmer, Shotmaker only

 Best Team Fits: Sacramento, Washington, Utah, Dallas Calling Card: Sharpshooting, dissecting the defense